miguelovila/ua-as-gestire/README.md

 The hardware component is a ESP32 microcontroller that is connected to a keyapd, a LCD screen and a set of 8 relays.
 The microcontroller is connected to the backend through http (although it was nice to have used MQTT).
 The microcontroller is programmed to send a request to the backend when a pin code is entered in the keypad.
 The backend then checks if the pin code is valid and if it is, it sends a request to the microcontroller to open the door.
 The microcontroller then opens the door by activating a relay.

 Unfortunately, you cannot test the hardware component because it is not deployed anywhere.
 However, you can see the code in /lockers.
+Also, you can see it in action [here](https://youtube.com/shorts/Ew3Ff9O0Odw?feature=share)!

 ## Developing